RapidSoftwareSolutions/APISmash_GiphyTwilio_TextAGif/ReadME.md

         res.send("Error finding GIF");
     });

-If the call is successful, the program will call Twilio's API to text a MMS with the generated GIF.
-If the call isn't successful, the program will read an error message that lets the user know the problem was with the GIF generation.
+If the call is successful, the script will call Twilio's API to text a MMS with the generated GIF.
+If the call isn't successful, the script will read an error message that lets the user know the problem was with the GIF generation.

 ### **Step 3: Call the Twilio API**